ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 The side effects of raloxifene may include hot flashes, leg cramps, swelling of the legs and arms, weight gain, stroke, blood clots, vaginal dryness, and pain during sexual intercourse.
 Women taking raloxifene are less likely to develop blood clots, uterine problems, and cataracts than women taking tamoxifen.

-Aromatase inhibitors (AI).
+Aromatase inhibitors (AIs).
 AIs reduce the amount of estrogen in a woman's body by blocking estrogen production.
-There are 2 AIs that may be options for lowering breast cancer risk: exemestane (Aromasin) and anastrozole (Arimidex).
+There are 2 AIs that may be options for lowering breast cancer risk for women who have gone through menopause and are at higher risk of breast cancer: exemestane (Aromasin) and anastrozole (Arimidex).
+However, they do not have FDA approval for use in the risk-reduction setting.
+They are only FDA-approved for use in breast cancer treatment.
+Talk with your doctor about whether an AI might be right for you.
 AIs can be used as an alternative to tamoxifen for women who have a higher risk of breast cancer and who have been through menopause.
 AIs are not recommended for women who have not been through menopause and are not usually recommended for women who have osteoporosis.

 The side effects of AIs may include hot flashes, fatigue, difficulty sleeping, diarrhea, joint and muscle pain, vaginal dryness, and bone loss.